Conasprella eugrammata: Description

+The size of an adult shell varies between 21 mm and 40 mm.
 Conical in shape, and has a slightly elevated spine.
 Fresh shells have a whitish grey periostracum, which form thin lamellae on the riblets of the spire.
 Denuded specimens have a pale ground colour and regular brown spots mark the whorls on the spire.
-The size of an adult shell varies between 21 mm and 40 mm.

 Distribution

-This species occurs in the Pacific Ocean off Hawaii, from Japan to the Philippines, off Queensland, Australia and in the Indian Ocean off KwaZulu-Natal, South Africa, and probably Madagascar.
+This species occurs in the Pacific Ocean off Hawaii, from Japan to the Philippines, off Queensland, Australia and in the Indian Ocean off KwaZulu-Natal, South Africa, and possibly Madagascar as well.